NAU-OSS-Archive/Group-5-2018/README.md

 *This is an existing Ruby on Rails + Angular JS application that lets you choose a Google Font, size, color and background for a fully customizable journal or text entry.
 Building upon this existing application, we plan to improve upon it by making user's creations shareable and downloadable.*

-**This project is free and open source.** It is a private group project and is not open to additional contributors at this time.
+**This project is free and open source.** It is not open to additional contributors at this time.

 ## Contributors